 At present, nonpublic schools may, but are not required to, participate in the federal school breakfast or lunch program.
-The bill requires nonpublic schools, both chartered and nonchartered, to participate in the federal breakfast and lunch programs where at least one-fifth of the students are eligible under federal guidelines for free breakfasts and lunches.
-However, the bill allows a nonpublic school to choose not to comply with this requirement if it (1) determines that it cannot, for financial reasons, implement the services and (2) communicates this fact, in the manner its governing authority determines appropriate, to parents of students enrolled in the school.
+The bill requires all chartered nonpublic schools to participate in the federal breakfast and lunch programs where at least one-fifth of the students are eligible under federal guidelines for free breakfasts and lunches.
+However, the bill allows a chartered nonpublic school to choose not to comply with this requirement if it (1) determines that it cannot, for financial reasons, implement the services and (2) communicates this fact, in the manner its governing authority determines appropriate, to parents of students enrolled in the school.